REVOKE

 REVOKE cluster_admin FROM david, michael, robin

 Example 2.
-Revoke Query Select and Query Update roles on a keyspace from a specific user
+Revoke Query Select and Data Reader roles on the travel-sample keyspace from a specific user

 FROM debby

 Example 3.
-Revoke the Query Update role on a keyspace from a specific group
+Revoke the Data Reader role on the travel-sample keyspace from a specific group

 REVOKE query_update